sanyam2612/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 This is a django based web app which classifies any text or a comment as positive, negative or neutral.
+I have used a large balanced dataset of tweets.

 ## Flow Chart of Sentiment Analysis